-Our 39-credit MA program in global inclusion and social development offers the opportunity to engage in rich, transdisciplinary study.
-It is the first graduate program in the world to focus on inclusion as it intersects with wellness, disability, and economic policy from a global perspective.
+Our 39-credit MA program takes a transdisciplinary approach to the field of global inclusion and social development.
+The program focuses on inclusion as it intersects with wellness, disability, and economic policy from a global perspective.

-Students will take core classes in global inclusion and social development, paired with a concentration area of their interest.
+Students take core classes in global inclusion and social development, paired with a concentration area of their interest.
 Current concentration tracks include human rights, disability studies, rehabilitation counseling, transition leadership, and vision studies.
-There is also an independent design option for students with other specific interests.
+There is also an individualized plan of study option.

 Our students work with our experienced faculty and field experts to engage in the dynamic study of the complex, crucial interrelationships among health, wellness, and social and economic development in individuals and populations that are often excluded.
 Scholars in our program examine multiple causes of exclusion, such as gender, race, economic status, and sexual orientation.

 Our goal is to foster leaders in the field who learn how to create and develop solutions for change outside of the classroom, and to build inclusion out in the community as advocates and practitioners.

 1. Individualized plan of study: This option is for those with specific interests not fully addressed within existing SGISD courses.
 Students choose to examine an important and relevant area of study within global inclusion and social development studies, and take courses across departments at UMass Boston that relate to their chosen area of focus.
 An example might be working with refugee and immigrant populations in the US or abroad.

 2. Or, students may select from the following concentrations: